Mote Marine Laboratory: History

-The laboratory, founded by Eugenie Clark in 1955 in Placida, Florida, was previously known as the Cape Haze Marine Laboratory until its 1967 renaming in honor of the major benefactors of the laboratory: William R. Mote, his wife, Lenore, and his sister, Betty Mote Rose.
+The laboratory, founded by Eugenie Clark in 1955 in Placida, Florida, was previously known as the Cape Haze Marine Laboratory until its 1967 renaming in honor of the major benefactors: William R. Mote, his wife, Lenore, and his sister, Betty Mote Rose.
 Early research was focused on sharks and other fish.
 Since 1960, it has been based in Sarasota, Florida, and has been located on City Island since 1978.

 The laboratory celebrated its 55th anniversary in 2010 and was recognized for its marine science with a resolution in the Florida House and Senate during March 2010.
 In March 2010, Eugenie Clark was inducted into the Florida Women's Hall of Fame.
 When the laboratory celebrated its 60th anniversary in 2015, it unveiled its first multi-year, comprehensive fundraising effort, Oceans of Opportunity: the Campaign for Mote Marine Laboratory.
 Clark was still working as senior scientist, director emerita, and trustee at the laboratory when she died in February 2015.

 As of 2017, the laboratory employed more than 200 staff members, including Ph.D. scientists conducting research through more than 20 research programs on coral health and disease, chemical and physical ecology, phytoplankton ecology, ocean acidification, marine, and freshwater aquaculture, fisheries habitat ecology, stranding investigations, ecotoxicology, sharks and rays conservation research, fisheries ecology and enhancement, coral reef monitoring and assessment, coral reef restoration, environmental health, ocean technology, marine immunology, benthic ecology, marine biomedical research, environmental forensics, sea turtle conservation and research, manatee research, and dolphin research.
 In partnership of the Chicago Zoological Society, the laboratory conducts the world's longest-running study of a wild dolphin population.

 Since 1978, the laboratory has expanded to include a 10.5 acre campus in Sarasota, the Elizabeth Moore International Center for Coral Reef Research and Restoration on Summerland Key, a public exhibit in Key West, a Boca Grande outreach office, and the Mote Aquaculture Research Park in eastern Sarasota County.
 In addition to staff members, the laboratory has about 1,000 volunteers.